Tory MP apologises for appearing to encourage rival in Corby by-election

 "He has been caught out boasting; it's no more than that," he said.

-The by-election was triggered by former MP Louise Mensch's decision to stand down for family reasons.'Stab in the back'
+The by-election was triggered by former MP Louise Mensch's decision to stand down for family reasons.

 The siting of on-shore wind farms is an issue in the Corby election, with critics unhappy at recent decisions by the Planning Inspectorate to approve projects in Northamptonshire.

 Labour said the Conservative campaign in the constituency was "in chaos", while the Lib Dems said some Conservatives were so intent on disrupting the coalition's green agenda they were "prepared to stab their own candidates in the back to do it".

 "The coalition's position on wind farms and green energy will not change because the Liberal Democrats will not let it," the party's deputy leader Simon Hughes said.

 The Green Party called for Mr Heaton-Harris's resignation, saying the episode showed the MP "held the democratic process in contempt".

 The UK Independence Party said it had "no problem" with the MP campaigning against wind farms, but insisted it was the only party that would stop them being built.